Fatal Arrival – A Loners Tale Review

 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Fatal Arrival, and their album A Loners Tale.
+Nothing to disrelish within the musical spectrum of Fatal Arrival and their album, A Loner’s Tale.
+Therefore, this concludes Fatal Arrival and their album, A Loner’s Tale review.

 1. Taking both the names of King Diamond‘s debut full-length, “Fatal Portrait,” and the song “Arrival” from the second full-length, “Abigail.” ↩︎